What Is Ransomware?

 One of the reasons that Windows machines are at risk more so than others is due to the fact that Microsoft provides security patches from time to time, often leaving the user to update manually which offers a window of opportunity for the attackers.
 However, since malware hackers who create Ransomware are always exploiting different Windows vulnerabilities, security patches are not always the best solution.

-When you store your data within G Suite, it’s protected in a number of different ways, including advanced phishing detection with the help of machine learning, strong authentication with security key enforcement and also the prevention of data leakage through tools like DLP.
+When you store your data within G Suite (formerly known as Google Apps for work), it’s protected in a number of different ways, including advanced phishing detection with the help of machine learning, strong authentication with security key enforcement and also the prevention of data leakage through tools like DLP.

 G Suite is a 100% cloud-based system, so if you store and manage all your data in Google Drive, you can be protected from attacks such as Ransomware, viruses and malware.
 You also won’t require a separate system for spam processing as Gmail uses machine learning to automatically filter spam and to scan all emails for suspicious viruses, malware, and Ransomware.
 The G Suite administrator can also control all attachments sent and received by your organisation so that nobody opens or sends anything they shouldn’t.